 If I was to be honest, I can admit that I have never been a massive fan of skateboarding contests.
 Something just never sat right with me for skateboarding to be packaged up into this entity of which you can judge who is the best via a points based system and make a decision on an overall winner like in other sports.
+Our generation are so obsessed with comparing and competition but the question must be asked, why does there always have to be a winner and a loser?
 Skateboarding is an art and a very individual based art at that.
 There are so many different styles, shaped by your surroundings growing up, the tricks you prefer, your idols and influences as well the facilities available to you when you first picked up a board.
 Skateboarding has always been a way to express yourself and not conform to the usual sports you were made to participate in school.
-As a big fan of street skateboarding I also don’t think there is anything better than a nice trick orchestrated by being inventive on a skateable structure found in your urban surroundings rather than a purposely built obstacle for performing in competition.
+As a big fan of street skateboarding I also don’t think there is anything better than a nice trick orchestrated by being creative on a skateable structure found in your urban surroundings rather than on a purposely built obstacle for performing in competition.

 Of course you could argue that times have changed, and more and more skateparks are popping up over the world, all ready made with everything you would ever need for anyone wanting to start skateboarding.
-You even have skateparks implementing and replicating famous skate spots such as the Brooklyn Banks or anything that contains ‘Hubba’ style stair ledges named after 'Hubba Hideout' in San Francisco.
+You even have skateparks implementing and replicating famous street skate spots such as the Brooklyn Banks or anything that contains ‘Hubba’ style stair ledges named after 'Hubba Hideout' in San Francisco.
 The fact that I am not particular fussed by contests doesn’t mean I haven’t watched them over the years.
-I thoroughly enjoyed 411 Video Magazine's annual European contest videos and highlights of the Tampa Am or Pro contests.
+I attended plenty and thoroughly enjoyed watching 411 Video Magazine's annual European contest videos and highlights of competitions such as the Tampa Am or Pro contests.
 The last skateboard contest I attended myself was the 'Slam City Jam' in Vancouver back in 2005.

 Of course there is now a better chance than ever to make some money and a living off skateboarding as a profession.
 That said, I think the majority of skateboarders are not bothered about the competitive side of the art.
 The lifestyle around skateboarding culture makes you simply appreciate hanging out with your friends and the learning of new tricks together are the small victories in the process.
 It is never about proving you are better than the next man.
 Each persons learning cycle and speed of progression will also be different.
 No matter what level your skateboarding talents are, it does not matter.
 You are doing it because you enjoy it no matter where it takes you.